Stories

 Once a TV show has been broadcast, what is there to allow you to control the future exploitation of the event by licensing and to prevent other people from copying your idea or doing the same thing on a larger scale thereby eliminating you from the market?
 That is when the smart producer looks to the law to help.
 Let’s look at the legal protections which the format creator can look to, to establish and protect its rights to the event “format”.

-The starting point is of course the infamous 1989 New Zealand case Green –v- Broadcasting Corporation of New Zealand, where Hughie Green, the long standing presenter of “Opportunity Knocks” sought to establish a format right to his programme concept as against a New Zealand broadcaster who, without payment to Mr Green, had produced a talent show taking the title “Opportunity Knocks” and including in each programme characteristic phrases such as “It’s make your mind up time” plus the use of a clapometer and sponsors to introduce contestants.
+The starting point is the 1989 New Zealand case Green –v- Broadcasting Corporation of New Zealand, where Hughie Green, the long standing presenter of “Opportunity Knocks” sought to establish a format right to his talent show programme concept as against a New Zealand broadcaster who, without payment to Mr Green, had produced a talent show taking the title “Opportunity Knocks” and including in each programme characteristic phrases such as “It’s make your mind up time” plus the use of a clapometer and sponsors to introduce contestants.

 The judgment in this case reaffirmed the general principle in UK law that there is no copyright in an idea, as copyright is concerned with protecting the “expression of thought” and not the “originality of ideas”.
 The case further established that, on the facts of the case, there could be no copyright in the format of this game-show, or indeed any other programme, however unique, albeit that the format which was presented to the court in this case was limited in scope and would, these days, include a significant amount more detail.
 This judgement has been much criticised for confusing legal principles, however, it is widely acknowledged that the decision (if not the way in which it was reached) was correct and more recent cases from the UK have supported it.

 Two other cases in Brazil and Holland do however, appear to lean the other way and suggest that there may well be copyright protection available to a TV programme format.
-In Castaway Television Productions Limited & Planet 24 Productions Limited –v- Endemol (2004), heard by the Dutch Supreme Court, the Court concluded that “A format consists of a combination of a series of unprotected elements” and that an infringement “can only be involved if a similar selection of these elements have been copied in an identifiable way.”
+In Castaway Television & Planet 24 –v- Endemol (2004), heard by the Dutch Supreme Court, the Court concluded that “A format consists of a combination of a series of unprotected elements” and that an infringement “can only be involved if a similar selection of these elements have been copied in an identifiable way.”
 The Court went on to say that copyright infringement would exist if all the elements have been copied, but that there would be no infringement if only one element has been copied.
 Rather unhelpfully, but sensibly, the Court went on to reference the grey area in the middle as depending “on the circumstances of the case”.
 This may therefore entail tracking similarities point by point as evidence of infringement.
 The premise of copyright protection in a programme, and thus, by analogy, an event format had however been recognised by the Dutch.

 Only someone with colossal resolve is going to make it to the end of this video showing The Weakest Link welcome intros from around the world: Welcome to The Weakest Link!
 (International) | WLTR1 – YouTube.